AtlasDevLabs/staffclockin/README.md

 Notification Duration - Add a Custom Duration for your notify

-You will have to download [https://github.com/overextended/ox_lib] for the script to work
+You will have to download [ox_lib] for the script to work

 # Need Support?